munafaizatun/customer_churn_prediction/README.md

 | Precision (Churners) | ~81% |
 | Recall (Churners) | ~6% |

-The model is highly precise (few false positives), meaning when it flags a customer as high-risk, it’s usually right — ideal for **targeted interventions**.
+The model is highly precise, meaning when it predicts a customer is at high churn risk, it’s usually correct — an ideal property for cost-sensitive, targeted retention strategies where false positives are expensive.

-## Discount Simulation (20% Energy Price Cut)
+## Discount Simulation - 20% Energy Price Cut

-Simulated how a **20% price reduction** affects churn and profitability.
+To evaluate the financial impact of retention efforts, I simulated a 20% price reduction for high-risk customers and compared churn and profitability outcomes.

 | Metric | Result |
 |---------|--------|